karljaats/EEG-data-from-basic-sensory-task-in-Schizophrenia/README.md

 ### Project
 We tried to replicate the results gotten by [Judith M. Ford et al., 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4059422/).
 In was mentioned in that research paper that during talking patients with schizophrenia show less evidence of pretalking activity and less suppression of the speech sound.
 They tried to replicate the same effect with pressing a button followed by a tone.
 Their research included 26 schizophrenia patients and 22 healthy control subjects.

+### Data analysis
 The data is gotten from [Kaggle](https://www.kaggle.com/broach/button-tone-sz).
 We use ERP data from 9 electrodes from 32 control subjects and 49 schizophrenia patients.
+As in the research that we follow, we also remove button-press activity from button-press-tone ERPs.
+We also measured N1 and P2 between 80 and 100 ms and 150 and 190 ms, respectively, as in the paper, after tone onset, relative to baseline (−100 to 0 ms) at frontal (Fz), frontal-central (FCz), and central (Cz).

 ## Contributors: